Andrea Baccarelli: Education and career

 Baccarelli graduated cum laude with a medical degree from the University of Perugia, Italy in 1995, obtained his Master of Science in epidemiology from the University of Turin, Italy, and his Ph.D. in occupational health and industrial hygiene from the University of Milan, Italy, in 2003.

 He completed his residency in endocrinology at the University of Milan and his postdoctoral fellowship at the National Cancer Institute's Division of Cancer Epidemiology and Genetics (2000–2004).

 He also served as Professor and Chair of the Department of Environmental Health Sciences at the Columbia University Mailman School of Public Health from 2016 to 2023.
 While at Columbia, he led the NIEHS Center for Environmental Health, which brought together scientists, advocates, community organizations and the public to understand health concerns caused by environmental exposures.

 Baccarelli has served as the Dean of the Faculty at the Harvard T.H.
 Chan School of Public Health since January 2024.
 He previously taught at the Harvard Chan School as the Mark and Catherine Winkler Associate Professor of Environmental Epigenetics from 2010 to 2016.

-Deanship at the T. H. Chan Harvard School of Public Health (2024–present)

-In January 2024, Baccarelli assumed the role of Dean of the Harvard T.H.
-Chan School of Public Health.
-He immediately initiated a yearlong listening tour to engage with faculty and staff, leading to the formation of working groups focused on three strategic areas for the School, i.e., finance, research, and education.
-Baccarelli also initiated comprehensive reviews of faculty and academic programs aimed at enhancing rigor and quality.
-Additionally, he has emphasized the importance of cultivating a pluralistic institutional culture aligned with the school's core values and accountable practices.

-Facing significant challenges, including substantial federal funding cuts to research programs from the federal government, in early 2025 he introduced a strategic framework emphasizing agility, accessibility, and accountability.
-His leadership during this period was characterized by transparency and collaboration, as he conducted multiple town hall meetings to address concerns and outline the school's path forward.
-Faculty members have noted his compassionate and inclusive approach during this crisis.